Team2168/2019_PathWeaver/README.md

   You can run the project by launching the `bin/pathweaver.bat` file within the archive.
-If it doesn't work, you likely need to address a problem with your Java Runtime wither not being the right version, or not being in your Path variable.
+If it doesn't work, you likely need to address a problem with your Java Runtime either not being the right version, or not being in your Path variable.
 Run the bat file in a command prompt to see any error messages produced.